 WinParticipate in contests

-Our contest takes place July 8 – 23, 2023, with the National Trust for Canada giving away a total of $2000, and over $10,000 in prizes, in support of Historic Places Days.
+Our contest takes place July 10-17 2024, with the National Trust for Canada giving away a total of $3000, in support of Historic Places Days.
 Check out our Contests Page for more information!

 ShowRegister a historic place

 Participating sites receive national exposure and access to resources for organizing events and attracting new audiences.
-If you own or operate a historic site and are interested in participating in 2023, register today.
+If you own or operate a historic site, registration is open all year—so why wait?
+Register today!

 Places To Explore